Maya Plisetskaya overcame terror legacy to redefine ballet

 Studying at the famous Moscow ballet school from the age of nine, she first danced for the Bolshoi at 11, joining it permanently in 1943 and becoming its lead ballerina in 1960.

-Fearing that she might defect to the West, Soviet authorities banned Plisetskaya from travelling abroad until 1959, when Nikita Khrushchev lifted the travel ban in response to her growing popularity.
+Fearing that she might defect to the West, Soviet authorities banned Plisetskaya from traveling abroad until 1959, when Nikita Khrushchev lifted the travel ban in response to her growing popularity.

 Khrushchev, who had rehabilitated Plisetskaya's parents along with thousands of other victims of Stalin, described her as "not only as the best ballerina in the Soviet Union, but the best in the world".